rishabhv12/Daily-Leetcode-Solution/09-September/12-Minimum Deletions to Make Character Frequencies Unique.md

-## Leetcode question of the day

-### 12. Minimum Deletions to Make Character Frequencies Unique
+## 12. Minimum Deletions to Make Character Frequencies Unique

 The problem can be found at the following link: [Question Link](https://leetcode.com/problems/minimum-deletions-to-make-character-frequencies-unique/)